MBBCh (Medicine and Surgery) School of Medicine, Cairo University, 1979

 (Medical College of Virginia), 1994

-Gene Expression and Control, Cell Biology, Cancer Biology and Bioinformatics, Cancer Epidemiology and General Biology for Majors
+Gene Expression and Control, Cell Biology, Cancer Biology and Bioinformatics, Cancer Epidemiology and Introduction to Biology for Majors

-Interactions of tRNA modification enzymes with tRNA; Mining the TCGA database to detect new molecular markers involved in prostate cancer
+Perceptions and Attitudes of African American undergraduate students toward research careers; Interactions of tRNA modification enzymes with tRNA; Mining the TCGA database to detect new molecular markers involved in prostate cancer.

 Additionally, Dr. Andraos-Selim has extensive administrative experience.
 She spearheaded the development of the HU Skin of Color Research Institute (HUSCRI).
 As the Administrative Core Director of HUSCRI, she co-developed and co-organized an outstanding international symposium: "Hampton University Skin of Color Research Institute Symposium 2010: From Benchtop to Bedside" in Williamsburg, VA on May 1-2, 2010; established two research laboratories equipped with state-of-the-art equipment as well as helped with staffing of the Institute.